nathancarter/weblurch/doc/plan.md

 ## Code attributes

- * Create an extension to the Group class that inverts `contentAsCode()`.
-   It should take a string with tabs and newlines, and convert it into line breaks and `&emsp;` characters.
-Call it `setContentAsCode()`.
  * Add to the list of suggested key types on the group context menu "code."
  * For expressions that have an attribute with key "code," add to their context menu an item "Edit as code."
 It should pop up a dialog